kellycampbell/node-style-guide/Readme.md

 ![Creative Commons License](http://i.creativecommons.org/l/by-sa/3.0/88x31.png)

+# Firefly Style Notes:

+This is a simplified code style guide.
+A more in depth one which will take precendence in most cases is available at: https://github.com/airbnb/javascript

+There's also the in-depth Google one at https://google-styleguide.googlecode.com/svn/trunk/javascriptguide.xml

+All three are worth reviewing.
+When there is a conflict, we will give the suggested resolution here in this document.
+This document is more specific to Node, while the other two are more specific to browser environments, so each should be followed as appropriate to the code use.

 ## 2 Spaces for indention

 Use 2 spaces for indenting your code and swear an oath to never mix tabs and